helauren42/MyCppLib/Printer/README.md

 ### Fout

 Description: This function works similarly to stdOut and stdErr but outputs the given arguments to a file.
-The output file is defined by calling setFoutFile before using this function.
+The output file is defined by calling setFout before using this function.
 It throws an error if the output file is not set.
 Throws: A std::logic_error if the output file is not defined before calling this function.

 int main() {
-    Out::setFoutFile("log.txt");
+    Printer::setFout("log.txt");
-    Out::Fout("Writing to file: ", 42);  // Output to log.txt: Writing to file: 42
+    Printer::Fout("Writing to file: ", 42);  // Output to log.txt: Writing to file: 42
     return 0;
 }